 When you perform replication from backup, Veeam Backup & Replication does not address hosts and storage in the production environment to read VM data.
 As a source of data, it uses a backup chain that already exists in the backup repository.
 As a result, you do not need to create a VM snapshot for replication and transport the same data twice.
 You retrieve VM data only during the backup job.
 The replication job re-uses retrieved data to build VM replica restore points.

 Although replica from backup might resemble replica seeding, there is difference between these options:

 - Replica seeding uses the backup file only during the first run of a replication job.
 To further build VM replica restore points, the replication job addresses the production environment and reads VM data from the source storage.

-Backups that you plan to use as a data source must be created with a backup job configured on the same backup server where you configure the replication job.
+- A backup that you plan to use for replication must be mapped to a backup job on the backup server where you configure the replication job.

 If you want to use a backup created on another backup server, perform the following steps:

 - Import the backup to the Veeam Backup & Replication console.

 - Create a new backup job and map the imported backup to it.

 - Create a replication job, enable the Get seed from the following backup repository option and point to the backup repository where the imported backup resides.